logo

 })

-Of course, X6 also supports a wide variety of anchor and connection point types.
-If you want to customize special connection edges, you can refer to NodeAnchor and ConnectionPoint.
+X6 also supports a wide variety of anchor and connection point types.
+To customize special edges, refer to NodeAnchor and ConnectionPoint.